 Waking up in the middle of the night is sometimes called insomnia.
 It is a common problem.
 Waking up in the middle of the night can often be due to stress.

-If you’re suffering from disrupted sleep, there are things you can do to help stay asleep.
+If you’re suffering from disrupted sleep, you may wake up feeling tired, but there are things you can do to help stay asleep.
 You may be wondering How can you keep yourself from waking up in the middle of the night?

 Read our guide to learn more about the reasons you may keep waking up and how you can stay asleep all night.